|

 and implementation:

-scheduling.
 Correlated arrival processes, and analysis under

-Stochastic Analysis & Queueing Techniques: :
+Stochastic Analysis & Queueing Techniques:

 Developing new methods for stochastic

 analysis.
-Examples include: (i) Recursive Dimensionality Reduction (RDR), a technique that
+Examples include: (i) Recursive Dimensionality Reduction (RDR), a technique

-transitions; (ii) Recursive Renewal Reward (RRR) and Clearing Analysis on Phases (CAP) , techniques that allow one to
+transitions; (ii) Recursive Renewal Reward (RRR) and Clearing Analysis on Phases (CAP), techniques that allow one to

 Computer systems implementation:

-Resource management in data
+Resource management/scheduling in data

-servers (TetriSched).
+Online scheduling of jobs with heterogeneous preferences (TetriSched).
 Dynamic power management in multi-tier data centers

-(AutoScale).
+(AutoScale), adopted by Facebook.
 Scheduling of Memory Controllers (ATLAS).

 Pricing and queueing optimizations for cloud services.
-Kernel-level
+Kernel-level SRPT

 transient overload in Web servers.
-QoS for e-commerce applications

 Modeling and Workload characterization: